git/git.github.io/SoC-2014-Ideas.md

 [guidelines and suggestions for microprojects](http://git.github.io/SoC-2014-Microprojects.html) for more information.
 Completing a microproject is not a strict requirement, but we will definitely give more attention to applicants who do so.
-Doing a microprojects will also help get you started in the Git project and help you judge whether *you* want to work with *us*.
+Doing a microproject will also help get you started in the Git project and help you judge whether *you* want to work with *us*.